tobert/tobert.github.io/src/post/portacluster-system-imaging.md

 ---

-I reimaged [portacluster](/post/2014-02-07-portacluster.html) back to stock Arch Linux yesterday and need to install and configure Cassandra and Spark on them.
+I reimaged [portacluster](/post/2014-02-07-portacluster.html) back to stock Arch Linux yesterday to prepare for installing the OSS Cassandra and Spark stack on them.
 I had recently surveyed many of the existing bare metal provisioning systems, and decided to assemble a simple setup.
 The basics of how it works are outlined below.